top of page

 Recently, I used to get angry at people who would tell you to grow old gracefully.
 Eh?
 Does that mean you have to put yourself out to graze and spend your last days on earth in Gods waiting rooms?
 Enjoying life to the full is not a God given right reserved only for the young.
 We are here for a very short period of time so fill those days as best you can.
 When I turned sixty I was still going to Ibiza to rave, run sand dunes and cycle around the countryside playing my ukulele for charity.
 Hell, I even set up a new film production company, (remember, I have been a careers adviser for nearly thirty years) and had to develop a completely new set of skills in both film/media and how to build a business from scratch, at the ripe old age of sixty.

 Tell me, is there a hidden rule book written somewhere telling you to stop living at an older age?
+I think not.
+Social control can be a cruel thing.
+People eroding your invincibility.
+Get in your box Eddy!
+F..K off.
+Please.

 Since my diagnosis, I could probably describe the past twelve months as a time of phases.